Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 > This means we could use a reference-mapping approach to assemble this metagenome, but as this is unlikely with real-world data we're going to use a _de novo_ approach in this tutorial.
 {: .callout}

 Assembling our metaphorical jigsaw will be a challenge.
-Not only are there now potentially thousands of jigsaws to solve, we also don't have any images to refer back to.
+We have many, perhaps thousands, of jigsaws to assemble and no pictures

 Luckily there are programs, known as assemblers, that will do this for us!